Tagging of Pacific Predators

 Tagging of Pacific Predators (TOPP) began in 2000 as one of many projects formed by Census of Marine Life, an organization whose goal is to help understand and explain the diversity and abundances of the ocean in the past, present, and future.
 After they were formed, TOPP began by building a coalition of researchers from all over the world to find and study predators of the Pacific Ocean.
 Since then, they have satellite-tagged 22 different species and more than 2,000 animals.
 These animals include elephant seals, great white sharks, leatherback turtles, squid, albatrosses, and more.

 Through the efforts of TOPP, information never before accessed by humans was now available, such as migration routes and ecosystems, but from the animals', rather than human, aspects.
 It also became possible to learn about the ocean itself through use of the animals, because they can go where humans cannot.
 We learn through their everyday actions, and through these data, researchers have been able to determine better ways of protecting endangered species, such as the leatherback turtle.

-The tagging research is ongoing, but the TOPP program itself ended in 2010.
+The TOPP program ended in 2010, but the research team ceased work in 2016.

 Organization

-In addition to the NOAA’s Pacific Fisheries Ecosystems Lab, Stanford’s Hopkins Marine Lab, and University of California, Santa Cruz’s Long Marine Laboratory, a wide range of people contribute to the success of the program, including marine biologists, oceanographers, engineers, computer programmers, journalists, graphic designers, educators and the public who provide support.
+In addition to the NOAA's Pacific Fisheries Ecosystems Lab, Stanford's Hopkins Marine Lab, and University of California, Santa Cruz's Long Marine Laboratory, a wide range of people contribute to the success of the program, including marine biologists, oceanographers, engineers, computer programmers, journalists, graphic designers, educators and the public who provide support.